Woo Sang-ho (politician)

-Woo Sang-ho (born 12 December 1962) is a South Korean activist and politician who served as the interim President of the Democratic Party from 7 June 2022 to 29 August 2022.
-He previously served as the parliamentary leader of the party from 2016 to 2017.
-He has been the Member of the National Assembly for Seodaemun A constituency from 2004 to 2008, and since 2012.
+Woo Sang-ho (born 12 December 1962) is a South Korean activist and politician who has served as the governor of Gangwon State since 2026.
+A member of the Democratic Party of Korea (DPK), he previously served as the party's floor leader from 2016 to 2017 and as its interim leader from June to August 2022.
+He was the member of the National Assembly for Seodaemun A from 2004 to 2008 and from 2012 to 2024.

 Woo was born in Cheorwon, Gangwon, and raised in Seoul, where he attended Yongmoon High School.
-He joined student movements and took a crucial role during the June Struggle, while studying Korean language at Yonsei University.
+He joined student movements and took a crucial role during the June Struggle, while studying the Korean language at Yonsei University.
 Following his graduation in 1989, he joined politics during 1995 local elections.
-He firstly contested in 2000 election for Seodaemun A constituency but lost to Lee Sung-heon.
+He first contested in 2000 election for Seodaemun A constituency but lost to Lee Sung-heon.

 He was firstly elected in 2004, but lost again in 2008.
 After coming back to the National Assembly in 2012, he became the parliamentary leader of the Democratic Party in 2016.
 He took a crucial role during the 2016 political scandal that triggered the impeachment of the then President Park Geun-hye.
 He worked close to the Democratic presidential candidate Moon Jae-in who was elected in 2017.

-In the 2018 local elections, Woo was one of the favourable candidate for the Seoul mayorship.
-He contested Democratic preselection but lost to the then Mayor Park Won-soon.
-Following the death of Park in 2020, he ran again Democratic preselection for the same position for the 2021 election but lost to Park Young-sun.
+In the 2018 local elections, Woo was one of the favorite candidates for the Seoul mayorship.
+He contested the Democratic preselection but lost to the then-Mayor, Park Won-soon.
+Following the death of Park in 2020, he ran again for Democratic preselection for the same position for the 2021 election but lost to Park Young-sun.